Alive and Kicking (song)

-"Alive and Kicking" is a song by the Scottish rock band Simple Minds, released in September 1985 by A&M and Virgin Records as the lead single from their seventh album, Once Upon a Time (1985).
-The song reached number three on the US Billboard Hot 100 and number four in Canada; it peaked within the top five of several European countries including Italy, where the song reached number one.
+"Alive and Kicking" is a song by the Scottish rock band Simple Minds, released in September 1985 by Virgin Records as the lead single from their seventh album, Once Upon a Time (1985).
+The song reached number three on the US Billboard Hot 100 and number four in Canada; it peaked within the top five of several European countries, including Italy, where it reached number one.

 Chart performance

-Following on from the success of previous non-album single, "Don't You (Forget About Me)", "Alive and Kicking" was released as a single, reaching number 3 on the US Billboard Hot 100 and number one on the Top Rock Tracks chart (now called the Mainstream Rock chart).
-The song also reached number 4 in Canada.
-In Europe, the song topped the charts in Italy for one week, reached number 2 in Belgium, Ireland, and the Netherlands, and peaked at number 7 on the UK Singles Chart.
-In 1992, when re-released as a double A-side with "Love Song" to promote the band's compilation album Glittering Prize 81/92, it managed to reach a new peak of number 6.
-Elsewhere, "Alive and Kicking" reached number 5 in New Zealand, number 16 in South Africa, and just missed the top 20 in Australia, peaking at number 21.
+Following on from the success of previous non-album single, "Don't You (Forget About Me)", "Alive and Kicking" was released as a single, reaching number three on the US Billboard Hot 100 and number one on the Top Rock Tracks chart (now called the Mainstream Rock chart).
+The song also reached number four in Canada.
+In Europe, the song topped the charts in Italy for one week, reached number two in Belgium, Ireland, and the Netherlands, and peaked at number seven on the UK Singles Chart.
+In 1992, when re-released as a double A-side with "Love Song" to promote the band's compilation album Glittering Prize 81/92, it managed to reach a new peak of number six.
+Elsewhere, "Alive and Kicking" reached number five in New Zealand, number 16 in South Africa, and just missed the top 20 in Australia, peaking at number 21.